 K2.6 is the right call when your workload is coding-heavy, when long-running agent execution quality matters, when fewer retries and better follow-through matter more than the absolute cheapest token rate, or when you're building something new and want Moonshot's current flagship.

-K2.5 is the right call if cost sensitivity is your top priority, if Batch API is part of your pipeline, if your K2.5 workflow is already stable, or if you don't need the long-horizon coding upgrade badly enough to justify the premium.
+K2.5 is the right call if cost sensitivity is your top priority, if your K2.5 workflow is already stable, or if you don't need the long-horizon coding upgrade badly enough to justify the premium.

 Final Verdict